FAQ

 What are the benefits of ketamine?

-Having given over 30,000 infusions, we have the experience to maximize the benefits of this remarkable medication.
-At NWKC, an astounding 96% of our patients report noticeable improvement, and over 80% report having their symptoms cut in half or even greater.
+Having given over 40,000 infusions, we have the experience to maximize the benefits of this remarkable medication.
+At NWKC, an astounding 96% of our patients report noticeable improvement, and over 86% report having their symptoms cut in half or even greater.
 Many even experience full resolution of their symptoms.

 These effects typically last for several weeks, although some patients report experiencing complete relief of depressed symptoms for extended periods.
 Our programs include six infusions (for mood) or four infusions (for pain).
 Maintenance infusions are on an individual schedule but typically involve a single infusion every 6-12 weeks.
-After a maintenance schedule is established, most patients are able to maintain positive results long-term.
+After a maintenance schedule is established, most patients maintain positive results long-term.

 Why does ketamine treatment have to be intravenous?